 - Each college is different in the amount of credit it awards.
 For this specific information, students should check the college/university website.
 Typically, this information can be found by searching “AP credit” on their websites.

 - Details of AP courses at RHS: These classes are averaged out of 5.0, instead of 4.0, in student GPAs.
-We currently offer 16 AP courses: US History, Economics, US Government, Psychology, English Language and Composition, English Literature and Composition, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics, Spanish, German, Computer Science Principles, Computer Science A, Physics C, Seminar and Art.
+We currently offer 19 AP courses: US History, Economics, US Government, Psychology, English Language and Composition, English Literature and Composition, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics, Spanish, German, Computer Science Principles, Computer Science A, Physics C, Seminar and Art.

 - RHS students are enrolled as high school students while at the same time being enrolled at a local college taking a college course.
 These classes are taken in place of Rockford classes and are usually on the college campus.